PX4/PX4-user_guide/en/config_rover/differential.md

    :::

 5. (Optional) [RD_YAW_RATE_I](#RD_YAW_RATE_I) [-]: Integral gain of the closed loop yaw controller.
-   The integral gain accumulates the error between the desired and actual yaw rate over time and that value is added to the motor command.
+   The integral gain accumulates the error between the desired and actual yaw rate scaled by the integral gain over time and that value is added to the motor command.

    ::: tip
    The integrator gain is usually not necessary for the yaw rate setpoint as this is usually a fast changing value.